4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The `VP DELETE COLUMNS` command<!-- REF #_method_.VP DELETE COLUMNS.
 Summary -->removes the columns in the *rangeObj*<!-- END REF -->.

 In *rangeObj*, pass an object containing a range of columns to remove.
-If the passed range contains:
+Si el rango pasado contiene:

 * both columns and rows, only the columns are removed.
-* only rows, the command does nothing.
+* únicamente las líneas, el comando no hace nada.
 > Columns are deleted from right to left.

 #### Ejemplo